nomeata/tiptoi-arm-investigation/notes.md

 * 124 // function, argument: r5->4
 * 128 // function, argument: array offset from 288, result compared against 0
 * 136 // function

+  Occurs exactly once.
+If replaced with a nop, this turns the pen silent on power on and all fields, but does not crash it (other books still work)

+  Running this function twice does not have any obvoius effect.
 * 140 // function, arguments(*h(#288+2*r6), -256, *b(#236+r6), *h(#240+2*r6))
 * 144 // function
 * 148 // function, no args?

+  Occurs exactly once.
+If replaced with a nop, this turns the pen silent on power on and all fields, but does not crash it (other books still work)

+  Running this function twice does not have any obvoius effect.
 * 156 // function (similar context as 144+148)
 * 164 // function
 * 176 // ptr, ziel 1. argument von #44